fChristenson/finding-the-right-employer/README.md

 Examples could be:

 * "I really love ..., do you have anything in IT that you get excited about?"
-* "I understand that you are really good at ... what is your favourite feature?"
+* "I understand that you are really good at ... what is your favorite feature?"
 * "How do you onboard new people, do you do any pair programming?"

 These sorts of questions will give you insight in to the sort of people who are working in your team, if they like what they do and how likely they are to enjoy collaboration.